Skip to page content

 What should I tell the anaesthetist?

-• Significant illnesses such as asthma, diabetes, heart disease, liver disease, kidney disease, high blood pressure, epilepsy
+• Significant illnesses such as asthma, diabetes, heart disease, liver disease, kidney disease, high blood pressure, epilepsy.

-• Problems with previous anaesthetics or operations
+• Any problems you have had with previous anaesthetics or operations.

-• Allergies you may have
+• Any allergies you may have.

-• The medications you are taking
+• The medications you are taking.

 Are there different types of anaesthetic?

-Yes.
-With a general anaesthetic you will be asleep during your surgery.
-With local anaesthesia the area to be operated on is numbed with an injection.
-Epidural and spinal anaesthetics are given by an injection into your back (after first numbing your skin at the site of the injection with local anaesthetic).
-For some operations this could allow you to be awake or alternatively the epidural or spinal can be combined with a general anaesthetic or sedation so that you are asleep throughout the operation.
+Epidural and spinal anaesthetics are given by an injection into your back (after first numbing the skin at the site of the injection).
+For some operations this could allow you to be awake.
+Alternatively, the epidural or spinal anaesthetics can be combined with a general anaesthetic or sedation so that you are asleep throughout the operation.

 When will I be given the anaesthetic?

-Usually a general anaesthetic is given by an injection into a vein in the back of the hand or arm.
+Usually, a general anaesthetic is given by an injection into a vein in the back of the hand or arm.
 Sometimes anaesthetic gases are given via a facemask instead of an injection.

 Will I wake up in the middle of the operation?